RabbleApp/docker-postgres-wale/README.md

-# Postgres docker container with wale
+# Postgres docker container with postGIS and wal-e

-Based on https://github.com/docker-library/postgres with [WAL-E](https://github.com/wal-e/wal-e) installed.
+Based on https://github.com/docker-library/postgres with postGIS and [WAL-E](https://github.com/wal-e/wal-e) installed.

+Environment variables to pass to the container for postgres.

+`POSTGRES_USER=postgres`

+`POSTGRES_PASSWORD`

+`PGDATA=/var/lib/postgresql/data/pgdata`

 Environment variables to pass to the container for WAL-E, all of these must be present or WAL-E is not configured.